npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home`

- - After entering `cd` into the terminal with no arguments, there was no output produced, indicating that the program ran successfully.
+ - After entering `cd` into the terminal with no arguments, there was no output produced, indicating that the program ran successfully and there was no error as no output is made when `cd` runs properly.
 But after checking the working directory, the working directory after the command ran was the same as before the command ran, because there was no argument alongside `cd`, so the directory was not changed at all.

 ### **Using** `cd` **with the argument being a path to a directory:**